Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing.md

     - Prepare any metadata you want to include at the time of import.

 2. **Launch OMERO.insight**
-    - [Connect](getting-started.md#configuring-omeroinsight) to server: omero.services.universiteitleiden.nl
+    - [Connect](getting-started.md#configuring-omeroinsight) to the server: `omero.services.universiteitleiden.nl`
     - Login with ULCN credentials
-    - Navigate to your group/project space
+    - Navigate to your Group/project space

 3. **Import Process**
-    - Use File > Import or the import icon
+    - Use `File > Import` or the import icon
-    - Select files for import
+    - Select the files for import
     - Choose or create projects/datasets or Screens/Plates
     - Use the omero.mde plugin to add [metadata](importing/metadata.md)
-    - Add any tags or annotations
+    - Add any additional tags or annotations
     - Review and start import

 ## Data Organization